Kalia

 No analysis available

-I searched for language such as mandatory pool, required participation, or cannot opt out and found nothing.
-There is also no evidence of any hotel or transient rental program, so mandatory participation is not supported.
+I looked for wording like mandatory pool, required to participate, or cannot opt out and found none.
+Since there is no evidence of any STR program, mandatory pool participation is also false.

 No analysis available